 Capacity Payments for Voltage Support Provided to ERCOT

+Reactive Support: Generation Entities will be required to maintain a voltage regulation schedule without compensation, limited to the quantity of reactive power the Generation Resource can produce at rated capability (MW) and an overexcited power factor of capability, measured at the unit main transformer high voltage terminal (transmission voltage side) of 0.95 or less and an underexcited power factor capability of 0.95 or less (0.95 to –0.95).
+The reactive capability required must be maintained at all times the plant in On-line.
+ERCOT may instruct the Generation Resource to exceed the Unit Reactive Limit (URL), without compensation, if reliability of the ERCOT System is at risk.

+Power Reduction: Unit-specific Dispatch Instructions given to reduce real power in order to allow Voltage Support will be settled as OOME Down, specified in Section 6.8.2.2(4), Energy Payments, of these Protocols.

+[PIP102: System Design is not configured to compensate for Voltage Support.
+When the compensation is implemented, section 6.8.4 will be replaced with the following]

 Uncompensated Reactive Support - Generation Entities will be required to maintain a voltage regulation schedule without compensation limited to the quantity of reactive power the Generation Resource can produce at rated capability, (MW), and a power factor of .95 leading or lagging (Unit Reactive Limit - URL) measured at the unit main transformer high voltage terminals; provided, however, existing Generation Resources whose current design does not allow the Facilities to meet the URL as stated above will be required to maintain a voltage regulation schedule, without compensation, that is limited to the quantity of reactive power that the Facilities can produce at rated capability (MW).

 Compensated Reactive Support - If the ERCOT instructs the Generation Resource to exceed the URL, then the ERCOT will pay for the additional reactive power provided beyond the URL at a price that recognizes the avoided cost of reactive support Resources on the transmission network.

-Compensation for Power Reduction – Compensation for real power reduction to allow voltage support will be compensated as OOME.
+Compensation for Power Reduction – Compensation for real power reduction to allow voltage support will be compensated as OOME Down, as specified in Section 6.8.2.2(4), Energy Payments, of these Protocols.

 VARPAYui = -1*(VP*MVARINSui)